LTUC/amman-dotnet-401d2/Curriculum/Class09/FACILITATOR.md

 ## What might students struggle with today?

+No Lab on this day.
+Just teach the Design Pattern Concept.
+Let the students catch up with the existing concepts

 ## What bugs, issues, or surprises have come up in the past for this class?

 ## General comments